Headchooper2143/Innovation-101/README.md

 # Innovation-101: Intro and Command Executions.

-Below is the project file, new projects will be added amoung additional completion.
+Below is the project file, new projects will be added among additional completion.

 Thank you for visiting my page to review my passions.